aj0strow/orange/README.md

 If the entire range is returned, the response status should be `200 Ok`.
 For partial results the response status should be `206 Partial Content` (hey [Seattle](https://en.wikipedia.org/wiki/Area_code_206) 👋) and include a `Next-Range` header.

 ```
-Next-Range: name ~g..; limit=50;
+Next-Range: name ~g..; max=50;
 ```

-For example, let's load a list of your friends alphabetically.
-You're very good looking and popular, so it's going to take several requests.
+For example, let's load a list of friends alphabetically.
+You're really good looking and popular, so it's going to take several requests.

 ```
 GET /friends